Bamboozle98/REU/README.md

 Collection of ML models and files relevant to research in the REU program at East Carolina University.

 All development was done on Windows 10 machines.
-Models were run in a miniconda enviornment and trained on a Desktop GEFORCE RTX 3070 TI.
+Models were run in a miniconda environment and trained on a Desktop GEFORCE RTX 3070 TI.
 All models were run with the PyCharm IDE.

-# Specifications for the Miniconda enviornment
+# Specifications for the Miniconda environment
 Python==3.9
 Tensorflow==2.10
 cudatoolkit=11.2